Ottoman military reforms: Reforms of Abdul Hamid II

 Abdul Hamid II attached utmost importance to the reorganization of the military.
 As early as 1880 he sought, and two years later secured, German assistance, which culminated in the appointment of Lt.
 Col. Kohler and, finally, Colmar Von der Goltz as military advisors.

 The curriculum of Harbiye (War College) was specialized further to train staff officers in the European style.
 The school’s name was changed to Mekteb-i Fununu Harb (School of War Science).
 It was during his reign that the officers’ training was upgraded and regularized, starting with the mid-level military rt2diye and idadi schools and culminating in the Mekteb-i Harbiye (War College) or, for the most capable, in the Erkan-i Harbiye (Chiefs of Staff).
 The last, as a concept and an organization, was largely the work of von der Goltz.

 However, although the consensus that Abdulhamid favoured the modernization of the Ottoman army and the professionalization of the officer corps was fairly general, it seems that he neglected the military during the last fifteen years of his reign, and he also cut down the military budget.
-The problem with the army (numbering Ca. 700,000 at the end of the century), besides the officers’ constant opposition to field exercises, was the growing number of underpaid officers, and the lack of a proper retirement system.
-The annual army expenditures were some 7,756,000 liras out of a total national budget of 18,927,000 liras for 1897; when the Debt Administration claimed 6,483.000 liras, little was left for investment in economic development.
+The problem with the army (numbering Ca. 700,000 at the end of the century) The annual army expenditures were some 7,756,000 liras out of a total national budget of 18,927,000 liras for 1897; when the Debt Administration claimed 6,483.000 liras, little was left for investment in economic development.